limtom/alx-pre_course/0x01-git/README.md

-This is a readme file inside 0x01-git
+This is an assignment repo, from the alx school